Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/testing/acceptence-testing.md

 ![Game Screen](/documentation/static/img/singleplayer3.jpg) -->

-3. Playing Multiplayer
+3. Playing Multiplayer (Co-op)

 Press the multiplayer button and wait for the loading to finish.
-Once connected to the server and the Multiplayer Lobby screen either enter a valid room name to join or create a new room by entering a name and selecting a game mode.
+Once connected to the server and the Multiplayer Lobby screen either enter a valid room name to join or create a new room by entering a name and selecting a game mode.If you creating a room, there will be an option to select the number of crates(boxes).
 The Player will then get sent to the game screen.
+When creating the room choose Coop in order to play with another player

-Expected outcome: Multiple players are able to properly connect to each other
+Expected outcome: Multiple players are able to play co-op by landing in the same generated map.

 <!--![Main Menu Screen](/documentation/static/img/Multiplayer1.jpg)